guyleonard/sagawe/README.md

 # Single Cell Assembly Workflow

 This is a suggested workflow for the assembly of MDA Single Cell MiSeq Illumina libraries.
-It is contained within a bash script that will execute all the program sequentially.
+It is contained within a bash script that will execute all the programs sequentially.
-Directory structure is assumed (read: adapted to our local situaion) to be:
+The directory structure is assumed (read: adapted to our local situaion) to be:

-WD/Sample_1/raw_illumina_reads/*.fastq
+* WD/Sample_1/raw_illumina_reads/*.fastq
-WD/Sample_2/raw_illumina_reads/*.fastq
+* WD/Sample_2/raw_illumina_reads/*.fastq

+The script will iterate over each folder one by one...

 ## Workflow in Steps
  * PIGZ - Parallel GZIP *.fastq reads